telerik/winforms-docs/virtualgrid/editing/events.md

 * __EditorRequired:__ This is the first event that fires when a cell becomes editable (edit mode).

->note This is the right place to change the editor type.
+>tip This is the right place to change the editor type.
 Detailed information is available [here]({%slug winforms/virtualgrid/cells/changing-default-editor%}).
 >

 * __CellEditorInitialized:__ Fires when the editor is initialized and visible.
 This event can be used for accessing the active editor and changing its appearance.
 More information about this is available [here]({%slug winforms/virtualgrid/editing/editors-properties%})